AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_with_aws_meraki_workflow.rst

 Introduction
 ============

-Transit BGP to LAN allows Aviatrix Transit Gateways to communicate with a pair of instances in the same VPC in AWS without running any tunneling protocol such as IPSec or GRE.

-This Tech Note is a step-by-step guide for interoperating with Cisco Meraki as the third party appliance in AWS.
+This Tech Note is a step-by-step guide for using `BGP over LAN <https://docs.aviatrix.com/HowTos/transit_gateway_external_device_bgp_over_lan_workflow.html>`_ to interoperate with Cisco Meraki as the third party appliance in AWS.
 BGP over LAN also works in Azure, make adjustments accordingly when applying to deployment in Azure.

 Two supported design patterns are described as below: